vocdoni/developer-portal/docs/protocol/census/census.md

 ## On-Chain Based Census (Ethereum ERC-20)

 On-chain census allow the set of eligible voters to be expressed as a weighted census of holders of a specific token on an Ethereum blockchain.
 This type of census is useful for organizations whose members are represented as token-holders.
-This is possible with either Ethereum Storage Proofs or the Census3 Service (only the Census3 Service is supported by the Vocdoni SDK).
+This is possible with either Ethereum Storage Proofs (deprecated) or the Census3 Service (only the Census3 Service is supported by the Vocdoni SDK).

 Technical details for on-chain censuses can be found at [On-Chain Census][on-chain].